-The DRC shall be conducted on an informal basis.
-Every effort shall be made to ensure that the household understands the local office's specific reasons for the proposed action and the applicable State Department's rules.
-The local office shall have available at the DRC all pertinent documents and records in the case file relevant to the specific action in dispute.
+The local-level dispute resolution conference shall be conducted on an informal basis.
+Every effort shall be made to ensure that the applicant or participant household understands the local office's specific reasons for the proposed action and the applicable state department's rules.
+The local office shall have available at the conference all pertinent documents and records in the case file relevant to the specific action in dispute.

-B. Scheduling
+B. Scheduling a Conference

-- To the extent possible, the DRC shall be scheduled and conducted within the prior notice period.
-If the local office cannot conduct the DRC within this period, for whatever reason, the adverse action in dispute shall be delayed until a DRC can be held, unless the household waives continuation of benefits. - 2.
-If a DRC is requested to attempt to resolve a contested denial of expedited service, it shall be scheduled within two (2) working days of the receipt of the request for a DRC unless the household requests that it be held later.
-Prior notice is not required. - 3.
-The local office shall provide reasonable notice to the household of the scheduled time and location for the DRC, or the time of the scheduled telephone conference.
-Notice shall be in writing; however, verbal notice may be given to facilitate the DRC process.
+- To the extent possible, the local-level dispute resolution conference shall be scheduled and conducted within the prior notice period.
+If the local office cannot conduct the conference within this period, for whatever reason, the adverse action in dispute shall be delayed until a conference can be held, unless the household waives continuation of benefits. - 2.
+If a conference is requested to attempt to resolve a contested denial of expedited service, it shall be scheduled within two (2) working days of the receipt of the request for a conference unless the household requests that the conference be held later.
+Prior notice is not required.

+3. The local office shall provide reasonable notice to the household of the scheduled time and location for the conference, or the time of the scheduled telephone conference.
+Notice shall be in writing; however, verbal notice may be given to facilitate the dispute resolution process.